GyazSquare/styleguide/README.md

-# Coding style guides for GyazSquare
+# Style guides for GyazSquare

 ## Introduction